General Information About Waxing

 - Sunburn or rash.

-- Accutane (Acne medication) – You must be off this medication treatment course a minimum of one (1) year prior to waxing.
+- Accutane (Acne medication) – You must be off this medication treatment course for a minimum of one (1) year before waxing.

 The following factors are known to make those who are waxed more prone to “skin lifting,” where the top layer of skin is torn away during waxing treatment: